 - Fresh/Dried calendula flowers

-- If you only have fresh calendula, you’ll have to dry them sufficiently (any moisture left in your product may lead to quicker spoilage – if your oil starts smelling sour/rancid or looks like there’s mold, you probably shouldn’t use it).
+- If you only have fresh calendula, you’ll have to dry them sufficiently (any moisture left in your product may lead to quicker spoilage – if your oil starts smelling sour/rancid or looks like there’s mold, you probably shouldn’t use it.
+I hear calendula flowers have a lot of resin in them, so it might be a good idea to buy dried flowers).

-- Cover it with your oil, close the lid and let it infuse for a couple of weeks.
+- Cover the flowers with your oil, close the lid and let it infuse for a couple of weeks.
 (I would say, at least 2 weeks, but I’ve done it for a couple of months, at times – depending on how soon I need it.)
+I leave it out in the sun to infuse, but I’ve heard other people leave it in shade or indoors in the dark – again, please refer to the notes below!

-- When you’re read to use it, strain away and discard the flowers.
+- When you’re ready to use it, strain away and discard the flowers.

 - You’ll be left with your infused oil, ready to use as-is or, you can combine it with other ingredients to create lip balms, lotions, etc.